Js-Mim/mss_pytorch/README.md

 Listening Examples :  https://js-mim.github.io/mss_pytorch/

 ### Extensions     :
-- An improvement of this work, which includes a novel regularization technique, can be found here: https://github.com/dr-costas/mad-twinnet .
+- An improvement of this work, which includes a novel regularization technique using TwinNetworks, can be found here: https://github.com/dr-costas/mad-twinnet .
-- New branch called extensions.
-Contains our L1 penalized model as an alternative to recurrent inference.
-Code to be updated soon for the usage of a psychoacoustic model.
+- New branch called "nmr".
+Contains our L1 penalized model as an alternative to recurrent inference algorithm.
+That system was submitted to SiSEC-MUS18 and is denoted as "MDL1" & "MDLT".
+In addition to this, it is possible to use an additional variable, the inverse masking threshold, that can be used inside the cost function.
+The latter approach is ongoing work, for perceptual evaluation.

 ### Requirements   :